 17. Run technical audits on your website

-Sub-par page experience can have a negative effect your website traffic.
+A sub-par page experience can harm your website traffic.

-An inbound consultant can run tests on your site and then make recommendations on how to improve user experience in order to increase traffic.
+The consultant can run tests on your site and then recommend improving user experience to increase traffic.

 18. Measure the performance of your inbound content